ProvidencePlan/site-feedback/README.md

 site-feedback
 =============
-Embed a feedback form into a webapp.
+Embed a basic feedback form into a webapp.

 Usage: